 Unlike multiple Bots geared to perform an isolated task (for instance, chatbots), airSlate Bots are rule-based automation Bots that are adaptable to nearly all kinds of workflows.
 Since each workflow is unique, airSlate’s capacity isn’t limited to building a flexible document or data flows.

 In airSlate, all Bots are divided into Automation and Integration Bots.
-While the former is used for automating a particular Flow template, the latter is meant to integrate with cloud services.
+While the former is used for automating a particular workflow, the latter is meant to integrate it with cloud services.
 The result is that business processes such as contract management, onboarding requests and approvals, and patient intake, are all efficiently processed within airSlate.

 With the help of airSlate, NewSchool of Architecture & Design streamlined the process of student form submission by creating required rules directly into the forms.
 This way, the documents are forwarded to the correct department for approval and then back to the Registrar’s Office in the form of an email that gets delivered to their Customer Management System.

 When it comes to the practical use of robotic automation and other advanced technology in daily life, there’s always room for underachievement and concern.